ASUcicilab/Second-level-Big-Stats-Data-Products/README.md

 ![image](https://github.com/user-attachments/assets/14f54b39-4d08-486b-967e-c20558da4a98)

+### 4.1.
+Product value meaning
+1) Value -1 means there are no IWPs calculated in this pixel.
+2) Value -99 means there is an outlier of oversized IWP geopackages when downloading.

 ## 5. References
 Witharana, C., Bhuiyan, M. A. E., & Liljedahl, A. K. (2020).
 Big Imagery and High Performance Computing as Resources to Understand Changing Arctic Polygonal Tundra.
 The International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences, 44, 111-116.